iVS3D/iVS3D/README.md

 ### 🧪 Tests

-To create the test build add ```Build_Tests=ON``` when configuring your build with cmake.
+To create the test build, add ```Build_Tests=ON``` when configuring your build with CMake.
 Now you can run the tests within the Test Result tab in Qt Creator or use `ctest` to run the test suite in your terminal.

 [Link to our test data]

 ## 🎖️ Acknowledgements
-Thanks to everyone that helped bring iVS3D to life.
+Thanks to everyone who helped bring iVS3D to life.

-iVS3D was created as part of the **Praxis der Software Entwicklung** modul at the Karlsruhe Institue of Technology in the winter term 2020/21, by Patrick Binder, Lennart Ruck, [Daniel Brommer](https://github.com/dabrommer), [Dominik Wüst](https://github.com/dom-wuest) and [Dominic Zahn](https://github.com/DominicZahn).
+iVS3D was created as part of the **Praxis der Software Entwicklung** module at the Karlsruhe Institute of Technology in the winter term 2020/21, by Patrick Binder, [Lennart Ruck](https://github.com/Lexinatrix), [Daniel Brommer](https://github.com/dabrommer), [Dominik Wüst](https://github.com/dom-wuest) and [Dominic Zahn](https://github.com/DominicZahn).
-It was build in cooperation with Fraunhofer IOSB, Karlsruhe under supervision of [Max Hermann](https://github.com/Max-Hermann) and Thomas Pollok.
+It was built in cooperation with Fraunhofer IOSB, Karlsruhe, under the supervision of [Max Hermann](https://github.com/Max-Hermann) and Thomas Pollok.

 Thanks to [Boitumelo Ruf](https://github.com/boitumeloruf) for helping with the transition from qmake to cmake.

 ## 🔬 Future Work
-- [x] Add remote colmap execution for windows
+- [x] Add remote colmap execution for Windows
-- [x] Add seemless colmap integration for windows
+- [x] Add seamless colmap integration for Windows
 - [ ] Implement metadata reader for gimbal angles
-- [ ] Create plugin for FOV overlap calculation
+- [ ] Create a plugin for FOV overlap calculation

 ## 📃 Licence